 There are many different types of horse blankets.
-These include rain sheets, turnout blankets, cooler blankets, quarter sheets, stable blankets and more.
+These include rain sheets, turnout blankets, cooler blankets, quarter sheets, stable blankets, fly sheets, and more.
 It can be a little overwhelming!

 In this blog post, I’m going to talk to you about horse turnout blankets.